-- 2. Basis of Presentation The authority's financial statements are presented on the accrual basis of accounting.
+- Basis of Presentation The authority's financial statements are presented on the accounting.
 The accounting policies conform to the accounting standard generally accepted in the United States of America. - 3.
 Cash & Cash Equivalents for purposes of the statement of cash flows, include cash on hand, cash in checking and savings accounts with banks.
 All short-term debt securities with a maturity of three months or less are considered cash equivalents. - 4.
 Accounts Receivable are issuance and annual fees receivable which are reported at the amount management expects to collect from outstanding balances.
 Difference between the amount due and the amount management expects to collect are reported in the results of operations of the year in which those differences are determined, with an offsetting entry to a valuation allowance for accounts receivable.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable. - Revenue Recognition-Fees from the origination of issuance services are recognized when transactions 5. are closed. - Leases that meet the criteria for capitalization are classified as capital leases.
-As of year end there were no 6. such leases.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable. - 5.
+Revenue Recognition-Fees from the origination of issuance services are recognized when transactions are closed. - 6.
+Reclassifications-Certain accounts in the prior-year financial statements have been reclassified for comparative purposes to conform with the presentation in the current-year financial statements. - 7.
+Leases that meet the criteria for capitalization are classified as capital leases.
+As of year end there were no such leases.
 Leases that do not meet such criteria are classified as operating leases and related rentals are charged to expense as incurred.
-As of year end there were no such leases. - 7.
-Use of Estimates-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from the estimates.
+As of year end there were no such leases.